 Want quality care for less?
 Save big on our most popular dental services.

 When Would I Need A Root Canal?

 Root canals are scheduled when a tooth is severely damaged, decayed or the victim of a severe infection.
-This can happen for a variety of reasons, but root canals are usually performed because of the following reasons:
+This can be the result of a variety of factors, but root canals are usually performed because of the following reasons:

 - A severe, deep cavity

 - Repeated dental procedures on the same tooth

 - A faulty crown